HUNTERS POINT COMMUNITY LIBRARYQueens, United States 2019

 - Filipe Taboada ( project architect, associate )

-- Suk Lee ( assistant project architect ) Bell Ying Yi Cai, Rychiee Espinosa, JongSeo Lee, Maki Matsubayashi, Michael Rusch, Dominik Sigg, Yasmin Vobis, Jeanne Wellinger (project team)
+- Suk Lee ( project architect, construction administration ) Bell Ying Yi Cai, Rychiee Espinosa, JongSeo Lee, Maki Matsubayashi, Michael Rusch, Dominik Sigg, Yasmin Vobis, Jeanne Wellinger (project team)

 - landscape architect